Massachusetts Institute of Technology jobs in Cambridge, MA - 342 jobs

 Salary is based on related experience, expertise, and internal equity; generally, new hires can expect pay between the minimum and midpoint of the range.
 Responsibilities

-The Student Records Coordinator assists the Registrar and the Registrar's officers in all aspects of the regulation and enforcement of academic policy, the management of academic and student-related data, and the overall delivery of essential Registrar's office services.
-The Coordinator will handle the below duties, among others:
+The Graduate Student Records Coordinator assists the Registrar and the Registrar's officers in all aspects of the regulation and enforcement of academic policy, the management of academic and student-related data, and the overall delivery of essential Registrar's office services.
+This Coordinator will:

 * Serve as the main source of data support for office-related responsibilities

-* Work alongside the Student Services Representatives as the first point of contact for Student Services to provide excellent customer service to students, faculty, staff, alumni, and parents in the areas of records, financial aid, billing, residential life, and other administrative functions associated with the student lifecycle.
+* Collaborate with the Student Services staff as the first point of contact for Student Services to provide excellent customer service to students, faculty, staff, alumni, and parents in the areas of records, financial aid, billing, residential life, and other administrative functions associated with the student lifecycle.

 Qualifications